magbenji/summary/index.md

 ![SEIR model][image1]

-The SEIR model was used to predict the number of cases in Idaho examined the following parameters
+The SEIR model was used to predict the number of cases in Idaho used and examined the following parameters
-* age
+* demographic information for cities with at least 3,000 individuals [linked phrase](https://en.wikipedia.org/wiki/List_of_cities_in_Idaho)
+* Contact rates by age group (0-14, 15-24, 25-54, 55-64, and over 65)

 * spatial structure
 * social distancing
 * school closures by city